tuanlamit/python-netmiko-script-1/README.md

 Code executed on Ubuntu 22.04.

-Reason for using telnet is because the script was executed from the company's internal lab with no access to the outside internet.
-SSH was not used, and firewall was also disabled.
+Telnet was used instead of SSH because this is a testing environment within the company's internal lab;irewall was also disabled.
 Below is the topology: